TechforTrade/Thunderhead-Filament-Extruder/README.md

 [Matthew Rogge](https://github.com/Maaphoo) and
 [Michael Uttmark](https://github.com/biosafetylvl5) are currently the maintainers of this repository.

+## Acknowledgements

+The following people and organizations provided valuable help and guidance over the course of the project.

+Matt Clark who provided hundreds of free man hours to assist with the re-design process.

+Frank Schoofs who volunteered his material science expertise to assist with calculations required to re-design extrusion temperature settings and speeds.

+Vasileios Grammatikakis an electronics expert who has assisted with improvements to the Thunderhead electronics.

+Unilever plc.
+Whose PET specialists have provided assistance in designing plastic sampling approaches

 ## License
 This work is licensed under the Creative Commons Attribution 4.0 International